-The Science and Technology Policy Academy (S&TPA) is for scientists, engineers, and health professionals who are serious about a career in science and technology policy.
-S&TPA provides in-depth education from policy professionals.
-They teach students how to analyze science and technology-related issues using policy analysis, benefit-cost analysis, and other techniques.
-Students can take classes independently or through organizations like universities, disclipinary societies, and student groups.
+We teach or coach students and professionals on the fundamentals of science and technology policy and careers, and how to analyze science and technology-related issues using policy analysis, benefit-cost analysis, and other techniques.
+Students and professionals can take classes independently or through organizations like universities, disclipinary societies, and student groups.

-She is a freelance consultant, policy analyst, writer, video producer, professor, teacher, trainer, and study director whose career has been dedicated to translating science and technology to policymakers, the public, students, and investors AND translating the information needs of policymakers, the public, students, and investors to the science and technology community.
+She is a freelance consultant, policy analyst, writer, video producer, professor, teacher, trainer, and study director whose career has been dedicated to translating science and technology to policymakers, the public, students, and investors—AND translating policymakers, the public, students, and investors to the science and technology community.

 Prior to coming to the Academies, she was a mathematician for the Air Force, an air-pollution engineer for the state of Texas, and an air-issues manager for the Chemical Manufacturers Association.
-She was also President of the League of Women Voters of Corpus Christi, and a member of the Texas Board of Directors.
+She was also President of the League of Women Voters of Corpus Christi, and a member of the League’s Texas Board of Directors.